11.010 – Detainee Management at Department Facilities

 2. Removes potentially hazardous items from the detainee.

-3. Enters the required information on the appropriate detainee log sheet, including items removed from the detainee.
+3. Enters the required information on the appropriate detainee log sheet.

 4. Inspects the holding cell before placing the Detainee in the holding cell.